-In this paper, we focus on the first problem.
+In this paper, we focus on problem P1.
 Initially, \cite{su_multi-view_2015} proposed multi-view projection for indoor RGB-D scenes, where the views are simply the RGB-D images themselves.
-For outdoor Lidar scenes, the same reasoning led \cite{genova_learning_2021} to use aligned RGB camera images as views, for which 2D annotated data is available \cite{neuhold_mapillary_2017}.
-This approach is limited however as it requires using additional sensors, and the performance is tied to the quality of the sensor alignment.
+For outdoor Lidar scenes, the same reasoning led \cite{genova_learning_2021} to use RGB camera images as views, with cameras calibrated to the Lidar \cite{neuhold_mapillary_2017}.
+However, this approach is limited as it requires using additional sensors, and the performance is tied to the quality of the sensor calibration.
 Mitigating this, \cite{caunes_3d_2024} proposed to infer on rendered views of 3D scenes with an out-of-domain 2D model trained on camera images.
-This has the advantage of not requiring 3D labels or additional sensors, but comes with several limitations: \begin{itemize} \item The domain gap between camera images and views of Lidar pointclouds is substantial, which negatively impacts 2D model performance. \item The multi-view aspect of the method is limited because the view generation method must align with the camera images, e.g., be from a road user's perspective. \item Because aligning Lidar scans is essential for obtaining dense 3D scenes, the method is limited to static classes, as dynamic classes often appear with a so-called `shadow effect' in the aligned scene, which is wildly out of the camera images' domain. \end{itemize}
+This has the advantage of not requiring 3D labels or additional sensors, but comes with several limitations: \begin{itemize} \item The domain gap between camera images and views of Lidar point clouds is significant, which negatively impacts 2D model performance. \item The multi-view capability of the method is limited, as virtual camera placement must remain close to physically plausible viewpoints, e.g., those of real road users. \item Because aligning Lidar scans is essential for obtaining dense 3D scenes, the method is limited to static classes, as dynamic classes often appear with a so-called `\textit{shadow effect}' in the aligned scene, which is out of the camera images' domain. \end{itemize}

-We propose to solve all of these limitations by leveraging 3D annotations.
-This makes our method more dependent on 3D annotated data, but allows to reach significantly better performance.
-Closest to our approach, \cite{vedaldi_virtual_2020} proposes to use 3D annotations to generate 2D synthetic datasets to train a 2D model for downstream mult-view projection for indoor RGB-D scenes.
-Our method distinguishes itself in its application to outdoor Lidar scenes, where much additional processing is required to obtain satisfying views, e.g. scan aligning and meshing, as well as in the choices for the feature rendering and view selection.
-Furthermore, we demonstrate the potential of such methods for domain generalization and unsupervised domain adaptation.
+We propose to solve these three limitations by leveraging 3D annotations.
+This makes our method more dependent on 3D annotated data, but allows it to achieve significantly better performance and handle dynamic classes.
+Closest to our approach, \cite{vedaldi_virtual_2020} proposes to use 3D annotations to generate 2D synthetic datasets to train a 2D model for downstream multi-view projection for indoor RGB-D scenes.
+Our method distinguishes itself in its application to outdoor Lidar scenes, where much additional processing is required to obtain satisfying views, e.g. scan aligning, as well as in the choices for the feature rendering and view selection.
+We propose an ensembling mechanism for handling the modality choice.
+We also demonstrate the potential of such methods for pseudo-label generation for unsupervised domain adaptation.